 What genre is Twenty One Pilots?

 They resist easy labels, blending alternative rock, pop, hip-hop, reggae and electronic elements.
-Fans and critics often describe their sound simply as “schizoid pop” or genre-fluid alternative.
+Fans and critics often describe their sound as “schizoid pop” or simply genre-fluid alternative.

 What is their most famous song?